lunfman/cumulocity-arcgis-integration/README.md

 # How to use?

 1. Git clone this repository
-2. Provide all required values in `.env-example`
+2. Provide all required values in `.env`
-3. Rename `.env-example` to `.env`
-4. docker compose up --build
+3. docker compose up --build